Best Ever Wild Rice Stuffing is full of fall flavors like herbs, dried cranberries, and bacon. A delicious gluten free version of the classic!

 How to Make This Recipe

-Start by adding a wild rice blend to a 1-1/2 or 2 quart saucepan with chicken broth, a bay leaf, and a dash of salt.
-Bring to a boil then turn the heat down to low, cover, and simmer until the rice is al dente, 40-45 minutes.
+Bring the liquid to a boil over high heat then turn the heat down to low, cover, and simmer until the rice is al dente, 40-45 minutes.
 Take the pan off the heat the let it sit with the lid on for 5 minutes before fluffing with a fork.
-I love this Lundberg Wild Blend rice.

-Once the vegetables are tender add chopped fresh sage and minced garlic then saute until the garlic is very fragrant and golden brown, 1-2 minutes.
+Once the vegetables are fully tender add chopped fresh sage and minced garlic then saute until the garlic is very fragrant and golden brown, 1-2 minutes.

 Stir well to combine, adding a splash of chicken broth if needed to loosen the stuffing up a bit.

 That’s all she wrote — told you it was easy!
-Garnish with a couple whole fresh sage leaves and more chopped almonds for a beautiful presentation, then scoop and serve next to your Thanksgiving favorites.
-As I mentioned, leftovers reheat wonderfully so you can scoop the stuffing alongside your leftover turkey and pumpkin pie days after the holiday.
-Enjoy, everyone!
+Garnish with a couple whole fresh sage for a beautiful presentation, then scoop and serve next to all your holiday favorites.

 Ingredients

-- 2-1/4 cups gluten-free chicken broth
+- 2-1/4 cups chicken stock or broth

-- 1 dried bay leaf
+- 1 bay leaf

 - salt and pepper